fishjam-dev/ts-client-sdk/README.md

 client.connect({
   peerMetadata: { name: "peer" },
   token: peerToken,
-  // if websocketUrl is not provided, it will default to ws://localhost:5002/socket/peer/websocket });
+  // if the 'signaling' field is missing, the client will connect to ws://localhost:5002/socket/peer/websocket });

 // You can listen to events emitted by the client